akikadigital/smart_progress_dialog/README.md

 # Smart Progress Dialog

 Smart Progress Dialog is a lightweight and customizable Flutter package that provides animated progress dialogs for loading, success, failure, and warning states.
-It also includes a controller, list loader for infinite scroll, and pull-to-refresh support.
+It also includes a controller, list loader for infinite scroll, pull-to-refresh support, and snackbars for lightweight feedback.

 ![Smart Progress Dialog Logo](assets/logo.png)